How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 Here are two professional development resources that I recommend:

 Now, I’m a bit biased here because I came to online marketing from a background as a writer.
-However, copywriting skills are incredibly powerful!
+However, copywriting skills are compelling!

 For a basic introduction to copywriting fundamentals, read “How to Write Magnetic Headlines” from Copyblogger.
 If you’re ready for something more demanding, I recommend CopyHour.
 In CopyHour, you hand copy successful sales copy daily for 90 days (with a few breaks).